picolibc/picolibc/README.md

  * Control UCS-2 and UCS-4 locales with mb-ucs-charsets configuration
    option.

+ * Add stdio-locking option to provide full POSIX re-entrancy support in tinystdio.
+Thanks to Alexey Lapshin.

+ * Add wcsto* string to number functions using tinystdio conversion code.
+Avoids malloc call for float conversions.

+ * Add -fsanitize=undefined handlers and make library build with that enabled.

 ### Picolibc release 1.8.9

  * Use common clang/gcc feature detection macros on arm.